Do Go On - 361 - The Hollywood Bandit

 Luckily they don't have cream seats.

-Can't remember what colour the seats were, but yeah.
+I can't remember what color the seats were, but yeah.

 Where's Wally 2 was pretty good.